dippedrusk/website/templates/posts/2021-11-09-vancouver.md

 Pretty much all of these are local businesses.

-- [Gallagher's Coffee Bar & Café](https://shopnewportvillage.com/stores/gallaghers-coffee-bar/): My absolute favourite cafe in the GVA.
+- [Gallagher's Coffee Bar & Café](https://shopnewportvillage.com/stores/gallaghers-coffee-bar/): My absolute favourite café in the GVA.
 Great coffee, indoor and outdoor seating with a view of Newport Village with all its local stores and neighbourhood dogs, free wifi, yummy breakfast options.
 - [Renaissance Coffee](https://renaissancecoffeesfu.com/): Excellent coffee (dare I say better than everything else on this list), located at <abbr title="Simon Fraser University">SFU</abbr>.
 Get the 2 samosas and chana masala combo and look out for Mr. Parhar, the friendly owner.
 - [Chatime](https://chatime.ca/): Reliably excellent bubble tea chain.
 My standard drink is a large milk tea with 0% sugar, 50% ice and brown sugar pearls.
 - [Prime's Thai Tea](https://primesthaitea-van.business.site/): They have a signature coconut milk and mango drink with coconut jelly that is out of this world.
-- [Andrew's on 8th](https://andrewsoneighth.com/): North Vancouver cafe with great sandwiches, outdoor seating and mini-golf.
+- [Andrew's on 8th](https://andrewsoneighth.com/): North Vancouver café with great sandwiches, outdoor seating and mini-golf.
-- [Great Dane Coffee](http://www.greatdanecoffee.com/): <abbr title="University of British Columbia">UBC</abbr> cafe with good coffee.
+- [Great Dane Coffee](http://www.greatdanecoffee.com/): <abbr title="University of British Columbia">UBC</abbr> café with good coffee.
 Try their grilled cheese.
 If you're lucky you'll see the owner's great dane!
-- [Juillet Cafe](https://juilletwellness.com/cafe/): Cute Burnaby cafe that won't kick you out if you're there to study or work.
+- [Juillet Cafe](https://juilletwellness.com/cafe/): Cute Burnaby café that won't kick you out if you're there to study or work.
 They have wifi and a lot of outlets.
-- [Cafe La Forêt](https://www.cafelaforet.com/): Gorgeous cafe with a warehouse aesthetic and good pastries.
+- [Cafe La Forêt](https://www.cafelaforet.com/): Gorgeous café with a warehouse aesthetic and good pastries.
 - [Fratelli Bakery](https://www.fratellibakery.com/): Delicious cakes and other baked goods.
 - [JJ Bean Coffee](https://jjbeancoffee.com/): Chain with lots of locations and reliably good coffee.
 - [Off The Tracks Bistro](https://tracksbistro.ca/): Good breakfast option on Granville Island (but you're spoiled for choice there).